 The Seafoam Lavender Garden and Shop

-The lavender fields are also a great stop if you happen to be staying in Seafoam or the surrounding areas, which is what we did.
+The lavender fields are also a great stop if you happen to be staying in Seafoam or the surrounding areas.

 - Canadian grown